leninmehedy/java-algorithms/README.md

 # Algorithms in Java
-This repository contains various algorithm and data structure implementations in Java 8 that I have been practising recently.
+This repository contains various algorithm and data structure implementations in Java 8 that I have been practising a while ago.

 # Interview Steps
 For any given problem follow the steps bellow as you would do in professional settings: